sjp2023/attractive-people-employment/README.md

-# How does attractiveness of people will impact on employment
+# How does the attractiveness of people impact on employment

 ## Overview